sjabbour/sjabbour.github.io/_pages/about.md

 In my free time, I love spending time outside of the lab & very far away from my computer.
 You'll generally find me at the gym [weightlifting](https://twitter.com/SarahJabbour_/status/1506438421341954052), baking (mostly croissants, sometimes cakes), or learning new instruments.

+**I'm on the internship market for Spring/Summer 2025.
+Please reach out if you think I'd be a good fit!**

 News
 ===
 - **7/2024**: **DEPICT: Diffusion-Enabled Permutation Importance for Image Classification Tasks** accepted at ECCV 2024.
 See you soon, Milan!